Mary Cecilia of Jesus

-Natividad Zialcita (religious name: Mother Mary Cecilia of Jesus, O.C.D.)
-(7 September 1908 – 13 December 1982) was a Discalced Carmelite nun and prioress of the Carmelite monastery in Lipa during the alleged apparitions of the Blessed Virgin Mary under the title of Our Lady, Mediatrix of All Grace (1948).
+Mary Cecilia of Jesus, OCD, born as Natividad Zialcita, (7 September 1908 – 13 December 1982) was a Discalced Carmelite nun and prioress of the monastery in Lipa during the time apparitions of Our Lady Mediatrix of All Graces in 1948.
 She was also the confidante of the visionary postulant, Teresita Castillo.

 Establishment of the Carmel of Lipa

 When the Carmel of Gilmore was founded in 1926, and Bishop Alfredo Versoza learned about it, he began appealing to the nuns to give him a Carmel in Lipa.
 After the Second World War, the Carmelites responded to the invitation.
 The place given them was the seminary, where a number of Lipeno people had been massacred, because it was the only property in the diocese available at that time.
 The Carmelite monastery was founded in 1946, and Zialcita was elected prioress.

 Apparitions

 Teresita Castillo, daughter of a former governor of Lipa, was born in Quiapo.
 By the time she entered the Carmel of Lipa, many mystical and unexplained occurrences had already begun.
 Zialcita eventually heard Castillo's reports that she was being visited by a devil and the apparition and requests of a beautiful lady in her cell.
 After a long observation of these events, she came to believe in the visions of Castillo.
 Castillo and Zialcita confided everything to their spiritual director, the auxiliary bishop Alfredo Maria Obviar.
 Zialcita also reportedly became a recipient of interior locutions from the Blessed Virgin Mary, who instructed her how to assist Castillo in fulfilling her requests.